Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 In order to allow the user to keep track of their steps between sessions, we need to make thestep data persistent, so we also need to develop a basic first version of our desktop server.

 ### Sprint 2 : First Prototype (9.3-16.3)
-The goal of this sprint was to create a very basic proof of concept.
+The goal of this sprint was to create a basic proof of concept to demonstrate the key feature of incrementing step count, a vital user requirement of the end-user story.
 Our team agreed that this was mainly focused on turning the M5Stack in to a pedometer, and that Processing is able to receive step data from the M5Stack and process it accordingly.

 **User Stories Implemented:**
 * The End-user is able to use the M5Stack to track their steps.
 The step count persists between sessions.